ttsunglin/Docko/README.md

 # Docko
-Collecting tool of autodock vina data
+Collecting tool of Autodock vina data

 This is a tool that helps to collect Autodock vina results when screening protein-ligands following the tutorial uploaded